BaurJoe/WithoutAPath/_posts/2019-04-23-the-not-so-awful-german-language.markdown

 Twain does make an accurate observation that “The Germans do not seem to be afraid to repeat a word when it is the right one.”
 This remains true.
 Twain gives the example of the German “_Also_” used as an equivalent to our “so” (as in, “So what do you think?”).

-But that’s just the tip of the iceberg. _Genau––_exactly––is the language’s bass drum, keeping the beat of the conversation.
+But that’s just the tip of the iceberg. _Genau_––exactly––is the language’s bass drum, keeping the beat of the conversation.

 “First, we’ll go to the store…”